gkgaurav31/spring/14-singleton-bean-scope.md

         +-----------------------------+
 ```

-Let's say, there are two services `@CommentService` and `@UserService` which depend on a repository `@CommentRepository`.
+Let's say, there are two services `CommentService` and `UserService` which depend on a repository `CommentRepository`.
 The classes would look like this:

 - First we create the `@Repository` dependency